AndrePonce3322/Code-Editor/README.md

 <h2>
-  CodeEditor
+  Code Editor
 </h2>
 <p>
-  This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.4.
+  This project was generated with Angular version 16.0.4.
 </p>

 <h2>